isce-framework/isce2/contrib/PyCuAmpcor/README.md

 **Difference to ROIPAC**

 * RIOPAC only offers the time-domain algorithm.
 The frequency-domain algorithm is faster and is set as default in PyCuAmpcor.
-* RIOPAC proceeds from here only for windows with *good* match.
+* RIOPAC proceeds from here only for windows with *good* match, or with high coherence.
 To maintain parallelism, PyCuAmpcor proceeds anyway while leaving the *filtering* to users in post processing.

 ### 5.3 Extract a smaller window from the secondary window for oversampling

 * From the secondary window, we extract a smaller window of size (windowSizeHeightRaw+2\*halfZoomWindowSizeRaw, windowSizeWidthRaw+2\*halfZoomWindowSizeRaw) with the center determined by the peak position.
-If the peak postion, e.g., along height, is OffsetInit (taking values in \[0, 2\*halfSearchRangeDownRaw\]), the starting position to extract will be OffsetInit+halfSearchRangeDownRaw-halfZoomWindowSizeRaw.
+If the peak position, e.g., along height, is OffsetInit (taking values in \[0, 2\*halfSearchRangeDownRaw\]), the starting position to extract will be OffsetInit+halfSearchRangeDownRaw-halfZoomWindowSizeRaw.

 **Parameters**